Elio-assaf/Hyperpose/ONNX Conversion/README.md

 The issue with their NPZ format is that it does not include a possibility to call `['params']` and get all the parameters of the model.

-- First, go to the directory where your python files are installed by default, then go to `tensorlayer/files/utils.py`
-- For `Conda` users, it is in /home/user/anaconda3/envs/Your_Environment_Name/lib/python3.7/site-packages/tensorlayer/files/utils.py
+- First, go to the directory where your python files are installed by default, then go to `tensorlayer/files/utils.py` -- For `Conda` users, python pachages are installed in `/home/user/anaconda3/envs/Your_Environment_Name/lib/python3.7/site-packages/..`